gottfrois/dashing-rails/README.md

 Jobs are where you put stuff such as fetching metrics from a database, or calling a third party API like Twitter.
 Since the data fetch is happening in only one place, it means that all instances of widgets are in sync.

 [Server Sent Events](http://www.html5rocks.com/en/tutorials/eventsource/basics/) are used in order to stream data to the dashboards.

+### Redis

+Dashing uses [Redis](http://redis.io/) to push and pull data and feed your widgets.
+Since Dashing [Requirements](https://github.com/gottfrois/dashing-rails#requirements) can be quite frustrating, I thought it might be useful to use redis.

+This way you can have a seperate Rails 4 application (with puma) running your dashboards and push your data to redis from your main Rails 3 application for example.

+You can specify Dashing redis connection in `config/initializers/dashing.rb`:

+	config.redis = your_redis_instance

+By default Dashing subscribed to the following namespace in redis:

+	dashing_events.*

+where `*` can be anything.
+This give you all the flexibility you need to push to redis.
+For example the `send_event` method provided by Dashing uses the following namespace:

+	redis.publish("dashing_events.create", {})

+You can configure the redis namespace in `config/initializers/dashing.rb`:

+	config.redis_namespace = 'your_redis_namespace'

 ### API